-Any personal data collected by ECDC will be processed solely for the purposes of the selection process and performance, management and follow-up of the ECDC training activities in accordance with Regulation (EC) n.
-45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data.
-This may involve distribution of data to ECDC Coordinating Competent Bodies, in particular to the NFPs for Training in the EU/EEA Member States, the Training Site Forum, and the scientific coordinators.
-Personal data submitted during the application process will be stored for a maximum period of 24 months.
+Any personal data collected by ECDC will be processed solely for the purposes of the selection process and performance, management and follow-up of the ECDC training activities in accordance with Regulation (EU) n.
+2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data.
+The details on the processing of the personal data for the selection process can be found here and for the performance, management and follow-up of the ECDC fellowship here.
 Data subjects have the right to access and rectify their personal data at any moment.
 For more information on personal data protection and related documents, reference is made to the ECDC website.
 Queries or requests concerning the processing of personal data may be addressed to the relevant ECDC data controller or the Data Protection Officer (dpo@ecdc.europa.eu).